LogoLogo

 "Hello, World!"
 Program

 This is the typical first program for those new to a programming language.
-It can be used to test that the Installation of R is working and also introduce R's basic syntax using the REPL environment or running code written using a Text Editor at the Unix command line.
+It can be used to test that the of R is working and also introduce R's basic syntax using the environment or running code written using a at the command line.

 Inputs: